toolbits/imagingAPFS/README.md

 => OK (however, apfs_invert command required, see below.)

 the target disk is recommened by re-format by DiskUtility.
-first format as non APFS (For example, HFS+), then re-format as APFS.
+first format as non APFS (for example, HFS+), then re-format as APFS.
 target container size must be larger than image container size.

 ### explain...